I am covered in earth,

 at the farthest ring looking in, high

-The dirt streaked on my arms seeming muscles
+The dirt streaked on my arms seeming muscles,

-and the slick sunscreen on my arms seeming sweat.
+the slick sunscreen on my arms seeming sweat.

 I feel masculine, powerful, a chauvinist